 The second module requires each student to pick a context within which to map the drivers and inhibitors of solar energy uptake, mobilising the vectors of change covered in the first module.
-Course participants undertake a mapping of the political economy of solar uptake in their context of choice, building a customised list of readings and conducting desk-based research on policy trends, media coverage, public discourse and socio-technical aspects.
+Course participants undertake a mapping of the political economy of solar uptake in their context of choice, building a customised list of readings and conducting desk-based research on policy trends, media coverage, public discourse, and socio-technical aspects.
 This feeds directly into a 30 minute oral presentation delivered to peers by each course participant and discussed in the classroom.
 Some abstraction from the context to understandings of energy governance prevalent in thematic scholarship is expected.

-Finally, the third module introduces prominent analytical frameworks from energy transitions research, as well as an accountability analysis approach developed by the course responsible.
+The third module introduces prominent analytical frameworks from energy transitions research, as well as an accountability analysis approach developed by the course responsible.
 The necessity of interdisciplinarity and bridging between environmental humanities and social science frameworks on energy governance is a key topic for discussion.
 Course participants are challenged to come up with their own synthesised approaches to analyse energy transitions, in productive tension with the proposition that energy transitions require resolving accountability crises that characterise most energy sectors.
 This provides the basis for the final essay, wherein engagement with accountability and energy democracy is encouraged.

-Course participants will gain the following new knowledge, skills and general competencies:
+Course participants will gain the following new knowledge, skills, and general competencies:

-- A deeper understanding of scholarly literature on energy transitions governance
+A deeper understanding of scholarly literature on energy transitions governance.

-Explication of the relationship between accountability, governance and energy transitions
+Explication of the relationship between accountability, governance and energy transitions.

-An understanding of the scope for and challenge of generating actionable knowledge
+An understanding of the scope for and challenge of generating actionable knowledge.

-Application of state-of-the-art theoretical and analytical frameworks to a specific energy transition
+Application of state-of-the-art theoretical and analytical frameworks to a specific energy transition.

-A refined approach to crafting a robust argument on a practical theme anchored in scholarly literature
+A refined approach to crafting a robust argument on a practical theme anchored in scholarly literature.

-The ability to make a formal oral presentation and engage in structured peer discussion on debates
+The ability to make a formal oral presentation and engage in structured peer discussion on debates.

 Facilitated experience in applying research insights to a real-world problem in an independent process

 Required prerequisite knowledge